Trendyol/ios-guidelines/code_style_guideline/function_Declarations_examples.md

 # Function Declarations and Function Calls

-With Xcode 15, we can reindent the code using the Control+M shortcut.
-However, using it everywhere unnecessarily reduces readability and increases line count.
-So, we'd like to explain how to use it with a few examples.
+We can reindent the code using the reference of code style guidelines, we'd like to explain how to use it with a few examples.

 ## Activating 'Page guide at column' in Xcode Text Editing Settings